JeffBley/GSALocalAccess-Mac/README.md

 ## Script requirements
 - Global Secure Access Client should be installed before running the script.
 - Intune license, if you need to to push the script using Microsoft Intune.
-- An app or other method to create a .PKG file such as Packages, pkgbuild, Composer, etc.
+- An app or other method to create a `.pkg` file such as Packages, pkgbuild, Composer, etc.

 # Deploy the script manually
 1. Download the corp-network-detector-mac.zip file to your Mac.